nagyist/cloudant-QueryObjc/README.md

 }
 ```

+There is an extended version of the `-find:` method which supports:

+- Sorting results.
+- Projecting fields from documents rather than returning whole documents.
+- Skipping results.
+- Limiting the number of results returned.

+For any of these, use

 #### Sorting

-Provide a sort document to `-find:skip:limit:sort:` to sort the results of a query.
+Provide a sort document to `-find:skip:limit:fields:sort:` to sort the results of a query.

 The sort document is an array of fields to sort by.
 Each field is represented by a
 dictionary specifying the name of the field to sort by and the direction to sort.